Professional MBA Social Management alumnus

 Did you originally want to pursue a career in a different field?
 If so, why is it that nothing has come of your plans?

-How and why did you come to work for Dorfgemeinschaft Breitenfurt?
+How and why did you come to work in the prison sector?

 What are your goals for the coming year?
 Your goals in general?
 Is there still something you absolutely want to do?

 My personal goal is to maintain a good balance between pursuing my career and taking time out to focus on me and my family.
 This year, for instance, I will take a break and travel to Australia in order to brush up on my English.

 Being healthy, having time on my hands and feeling inspired.

 What was the last book/movie you really enjoyed?

 "Die Kunst des klaren Denkens: 52 Denkfehler, die Sie besser anderen überlassen" (The Art of Thinking Clearly: Better Thinking, Better Decisions) by Rolf Dobelli